What if everything you ever wanted isn’t what you actually want?

 When they were twenty-something, suit-clad, and upwardly mobile, best friends Joshua Fields Millburn and Ryan Nicodemus thought they had everything anyone could ever want.

 When Joshua was blindsided by the loss of his mother and his marriage in the same month, and Ryan was faced with crippling debt and depression, both men started questioning every aspect of the lives they had built for themselves.
 Then, they accidentally discovered a lifestyle known as minimalism … and everything started to change.

-In just three years, Joshua and Ryan have garnered an audience of more than 2 million readers at their website, TheMinimalists.com, where they write about living a meaningful life with less stuff.
-Their story has been featured in the Wall Street Journal, USA Today, Forbes, Boston Globe, San Francisco Chronicle, Chicago Tribune, National Post, LA Weekly, and on CBS This Morning, ABC, NBC, FOX, NPR, BBC, CBC, and dozens of other outlets.
+In just three years, Joshua and Ryan garnered an audience of more than 2 million readers at their website, TheMinimalists.com, where they write about living a meaningful life with less stuff.
+Their story has been featured in the New York Times, Wall Street Journal, USA Today, Forbes, The Atlantic, Boston Globe, San Francisco Chronicle, Chicago Tribune, National Post, Globe & Mail, LA Weekly, and on CBS This Morning, ABC, NBC, FOX, MSNBC, NPR, BBC, CBC, and dozens of other outlets.

-Both born in 1981 and raised Dayton, Ohio, Joshua and Ryan now live in Montana.
+Both born in 1981 and raised Dayton, Ohio, Joshua and Ryan now live in Missoula, Montana.